 Seller productivity

-Win rate as measured by the closed won can be expected to improve because of real time awareness of and timely response to buyers needs.
+Win rate, as measured by the closed won, can be expected to improve because of real-time awareness of and timely response to buyers' needs.
 Even the “intermediate wins”, as measured by MQLs and SQLs, should be expected to improve due to buyer research and qualification early on in the process.

 Deal intelligence can have a significant impact on not just the close rate but also the deal size.
 Buyers don’t always know, or are not able to articulate their complete needs up front.
 Sometimes they might think of a need long after the technical discovery call.
 They might ask about it to your support staff while working through a support ticket.
 Miss it and you have missed an opportunity to expand the scope of the deal.
-Sometimes situations change in a company and a newer context might bring up new needs.
+Sometimes situations change in a company, and a newer context might bring up new needs.
 The buyer, in the middle of the night, might want to ask your chatbot to quickly determine if that need can be met.
 Miss it and you miss an upsell opportunity.
 Measuring the increase in deal size since the first forecast can be a great way to measure the impact of AI.

 The above is not an exhaustive list of metrics or their usage.
 The specific metrics that are useful and measurable will vary with industries and companies.
 But what should remain consistent is the way you approach introducing and measuring the impact of AI: